lxc/incus/doc/reference/server_settings.md

 (server-settings)=
-# Server settings for a Incus production setup
+# Server settings for an Incus production setup

 To allow your Incus server to run a large number of instances, configure the following settings to avoid hitting server limits.